stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

       Lake City Digital is a branding, advertising, marketing, development agency with offices in both Los Angeles, California and Coeur d'Alene, Idaho.
-Our name is centered around the philosophy that our work should best capture a businesses essence, as embark to build business identities for both urban and rural clientele.
+Our name is centered around the philosophy that our work should best capture a businesses essence, as we embark to build positive relatable identities for both urban and rural clientele.
     actions:
       - type: Button
         label: Sign up